z-nexx/api-documentation/README.md

-# iZettle Go API Beta Documentation
+# Zettle Go API Beta Documentation

-These are the beta documentation pages for the iZettle Go APIs.
+These are the beta documentation pages for the Zettle Go APIs.

 -   [Changelog](CHANGELOG.adoc)
 -   [Frequently Asked Questions](faq.adoc)